• Skip to primary navigation

 There were definitely some shady characters and scenes from those days, but I’m leaving those out in favor of a PSA: If your bra straps are digging into your shoulders or the strap is not straight across your back, you need to go get measured!
 Go visit your friendly salesgirl – just don’t ask her to come in the room with you, and for the love of all things lace, don’t mess up the panty drawers!

-• 4 Secrets to Managing a Full-Time Job and a Blog4 Secrets to Managing a Full-Time Job and a Blog
+4 secrets to working full time and managing a blog, too4 Secrets to Managing a Full-Time Job and a Blog

 Leave a Reply Cancel reply